Outlier-robust subsampling techniques for persistent homology: Proposed landmark selection methods

-The larger the PH outlierness of a point is, the further away we are from an isomorphism between $PH_n(D\setminus y) $ and $PH_n(D)$.
-Consequently, the inclusion or exclusion of the point changes the PH of the data set more than for a point with a small PH outlierness value.
-Under the assumption that each point has at least two neighbours within distance $\delta$, the choice of $\delta$ determines by how much we allow the Bottleneck distance (for a definition see, for example, \cite{Otter2017}) between the persistence diagrams of the filtration on the point cloud containing $y$ and a point cloud not containing $y$ to differ.
+The larger $|PH_n(\text{Lk}^\delta \ y)|$ of a point is, the further away we are from an isomorphism between $PH_n(D\setminus y) $ and $PH_n(D)$.
+Consequently, the inclusion or exclusion of the point changes the PH of the dataset more than for a point where $|PH_n(\text{Lk}^\delta \ y)|$ is small.
+Under the assumption that each point has at least two neighbours within distance $\delta$, the choice of $\delta$ determines by how much we allow the Bottleneck distance (for a definition see, for example, \citep{Otter2017}) between the persistence diagrams of the filtration on the point cloud containing $y$ and a point cloud not containing $y$ to differ.
 We can therefore think of it as a resolution parameter.

-Interestingly, there are now two approaches one can take for the interpretation of the PH outlierness values for landmark selection: \begin{enumerate} \item Landmarks should be points with small PH outlierness values, since then their inclusion or exclusion in the full data set does not alter the PH of the full data set dramatically.
-Hence, the landmarks represent the data well and they do not introduce accidental topological features that can, for example, be caused by outlier points in the landmark set. \item Landmarks should have large PH outlierness values, since then we are far away from an isomorphism between $PH_n(D\setminus \hat{y}) $ and $PH_n(D)$.
-This means that the exclusion of such points from the data set would change the PH dramatically. \end{enumerate}
+There are now two possible strategies for landmark selection: \begin{itemize} \item \emph{PH landmarks I: representative landmarks.} Landmarks are points with small $|PH_n(\text{Lk}^\delta \ y)|$ values.
+Their inclusion or exclusion in the full dataset does not alter the PH of the full dataset dramatically.
+Hence, the landmarks represent the data well and they do not introduce accidental topological features that can, for example, be caused by outlier points in the landmark set. \item \emph{PH landmarks II: vital landmarks.} Landmarks are points with large $|PH_n(\text{Lk}^\delta \ y)|$ values.
+For such points we are far away from an isomorphism between $PH_n(D\setminus \hat{y}) $ and $PH_n(D)$.
+Hence their exclusion from the dataset would change the PH dramatically. \end{itemize}

+In practice, it is not immediately clear which strategy works better.
+Here, we therefore consider both.
+We compute $|PH_n(\text{Lk}^\delta \ y)|$ for dimensions $n=0,1,2$.
+Motivated by results from our computations, we define two versions for $|PH_n(\text{Lk}^\delta \ y)|$ which we use in practice.
+To avoid confusion with Definition \ref{def:PH_out}, we refer to these values obtained in practical computations as the \emph{PH outlierness} of a point $y \in D$:

+where $|\mathcal{B}_n(\text{Lk}^\delta \ y)|$ is the length of the longest finite interval in the PH barcode for dimension $n$.
+We also refer to $out_{\text{PH}}^{0,1,2}(y)$ as outlierness over all (computed) dimensions.
+We observe that $out_{\text{PH}}^{0,1,2}(y)$ is usually determined by dimension 0, where we find the longest non-infinitely persisting features in our datasets (see Subsection \ref{sec:caseStudy}).
+To avoid this, we also use a version for PH outlierness which is restricted to dimension 1 in the PH calculation:

+We also refer to $out_{\text{PH}}^{1}(y)$ as dimension 1 outlierness.
+In situations where either of the two definitions can be used, we denote PH outlierness as $out_{\text{PH}}(y)$.